wingkwong/argocd-playground/README.md

 # argocd-playground

-Demostrating how to setup Argo CD on a k3s cluster using arkade and k3d.
+Demonstrating how to setup Argo CD on a k3s cluster using arkade and k3d.

 > This is just a learning playground